-Amazon has (in the UK at least) streamlined its video streamer selection to just two sticks: the existing Fire TV Stick and this, the new Fire TV Stick 4K (£50/$50).
+Amazon has (in the UK at least) streamlined its video streamer selection to just two sticks: the existing Fire TV Stick and this, the new Amazon Fire TV Stick 4K (£50/$50).

 The big upgrade is support for 4K video, of course, but it’s far from the only improvement: HDR has also been added, not just in standard HDR10 form, but also HLG, HDR10+ and Dolby Vision, making this the most format-friendly high dynamic range video streamer currently available.
 Alexa has been added, too, and proves more compelling than you might imagine.

-All of that makes it worth much more than the £10 premium the Fire TV Stick 4K commands over its sibling.
+All of that makes it worth much more than the small premium the Fire TV Stick 4K commands over its sibling.
 But what’s perhaps more surprising is what a star performer it is for a video streamer.

 Such is its chunkiness, the Amazon Fire TV Stick 4K might be more accurately referred to as a branch.
-Compared to a more traditionally shaped streamer such as the Apple TV, this is a far more compact design, but at 10cm long the Fire TV Stick 4K will protrude from the edge of many TVs when plugged into a sideways-facing socket.
+Compared to a more traditionally shaped streamer such as the Apple TV 4K, this is a far more compact design, but at 10cm long the Fire TV Stick 4K will protrude from the edge of many TVs when plugged into a sideways-facing socket.
 Plugging it in next to other cables can be a real squeeze too.

 As well as being physically bigger than most sticks, the Fire TV Stick 4K also draws more power, to the extent that you should use the USB wall plug that comes in the box rather than running the cable into one of your TV’s own sockets – though we tried it both ways during testing and spotted no difference in performance.
-But wall-mounters who’ve chosen a stick device for neatness will be disappointed if they discover plugging the Amazon into the wall is essential.
+But wall-mounters who’ve chosen a stick device for neatness will be disappointed if they discover plugging the Amazon into the wall is or becomes essential.

 First-time set-up is pleasantly slick.
 The Stick automatically installs any available software updates, quickly and easily connects to your wi-fi and, predictably, links to your Amazon account.
-The video that introduces you to your new device is useful, but sets off any Alexa device already in the room.
+The video that introduces you to your new device is useful, but it also sets off any Alexa device already in the room.

 Once the initial set-up is complete there are still a few more advanced options worth exploring.
 The option to play all content in its native frame rate is turned off by default and we’d strongly recommend turning it on.
 The Fire TV Stick 4K is also by default set to always output HDR, effectively upconverting standard dynamic range content to rather inauthentic effect - we’d recommend you also change that while in the setting menus.

-If your experience of Amazon on TV is limited to the Prime Video app built into your television, you’ll be pleasantly surprised to discover that the presentation and user experience offered by the Fire TV Stick 4K is vastly superior.
+If your previous experience of Amazon on TV is limited to the Prime Video app built into your television, you’ll be pleasantly surprised to discover that the presentation and user experience offered by the Fire TV Stick 4K is vastly superior.